Farama-Foundation/stable-retro/README.md

 | Racing | Super Hang On, F-Zero, OutRun |
 | RPGs | coming soon |

-If the game you want is not included but is supported but the one of the systems in the list above you, an integration tool is provided to help adding new games.
+If the game you want is not included but is supported by one of the systems in the list above, an integration tool is provided to help add new games.

 ## Installation

 ```
 pip3 install stable-retro
 ```
-or if the above doesn't work for your plateform:
+or if the above doesn't work for your platform:
 ```
 pip3 install git+https://github.com/Farama-Foundation/stable-retro.git
 ```